wenbobao/PPiOS-Rename/README.md

     1. In Xcode, go to `File` > `New` > `Project ...`.
     2. Select `iOS`, and under the `Application` section select `Single View Application`.
     3. When choosing the options, specify the `Product Name` as `WrappingApp`, and be sure to select Objective-C as the language.
     4. Specify the directory to store the `WrappingApp` project as a sibling of the static library's project directory.
-These instructions expect a source tree layout like the following, with everything under `someParentDir` under version control:
+These instructions expect a source tree layout like the following, with everything under `someParentDir` under source control:

             someParentDir/StaticLib/StaticLib.xcodeproj
             someParentDir/LibWorkspace.xcworkspace
             someParentDir/WrappingApp/WrappingApp.xcodeproj

     5. At the bottom of this dialog, specify `Add to:` the `LibWorkspace` workspace, and select `Create`.
-    6. Select the WrappingApp target, and clean and build the project to verify that the project builds.
+    6. Select the WrappingApp target, then clean and build the project to verify that the project builds.
-    7. Go to the Project Navigator, select the `WrappingApp` project, and then select the `WrappingApp` target.
+    7. Go to the Project Navigator, select the `WrappingApp` project, and select the `WrappingApp` target.
     8. Select `General`, scroll to the bottom, and select the `+` to add to the list of `Linked Frameworks and Libraries`.
-    9. Add `libStaticLib.a`, this should appear under the `Workspace` section in the dialog.
+    9. Add `libStaticLib.a`.
+This should appear under the `Workspace` section in the dialog.
-    10. Clean and build again to verify that this builds correctly (it should build the static library first and then the app).
+    10. Clean and build again to verify that the workspace builds correctly.
+It should build the static library first and then the app.

 3. Setup *PPiOS-Rename* to analyze the app:
-    1. Follow `Project Setup` instructions [steps 5-12 above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target (duplication of the target is unnecessary).
+    1. Follow `Project Setup` instructions [5-12 above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target.
+Duplication of the target is unnecessary.
     2. You may need to close and re-open the workspace to get Xcode to use the correct target name in the report navigator.
     3. <a name="countUniqueSymbols"></a>Clean and build the `Build and Analyze WrappingApp` target.
-    4. Review the build log in the report navigator, and look for the number of `Generated unique symbols`.
+    4. Review the build log in the report navigator and look for the number of `Generated unique symbols`.
 This should be about 10.
-    5. Create a list of public classes for the static library, it will be needed in two places.
+    5. Create a list of public classes for the static library, which will be used in two of the following steps.
 Either create the list using the following procedure (requires that the name of the public header files match the names of the classes), or create the list by hand.
         1. Go to the Report Navigator, review the log for a build of `StaticLib`, select a copy file task for one of the header files, right-click and `Copy`.
         2. Paste the result in a text editor.
-        3. Select and copy the build output path (this should have the form: `<products-directory>/include/StaticLib`, and contain the string `/DerivedData/`).
+        3. Select and copy the build output path.
+This should have the form: `<products-directory>/include/StaticLib`, and contain the string `/DerivedData/`.
-        4. At a command-line, run the following command, from `someParentDir`.
+        4. At a command line, run the following commands, from `someParentDir`:

                 # Replace ".../include/StaticLib" with the path
                 # Replace "StaticLib" with the name of the umbrella header